sjain1234/docs.getcloudify.org/content/about/manager_architecture/components.md

 * Provides the main database that stores the application's model (i.e. blueprints, deployments, runtime properties)
 * Provides indexing, and logs' and events' storage

-# Logstash

-[Logstash](https://www.elastic.co/products/logstash) is a data handler.
-It can push/pull messages using several inputs, and apply filters and output to different outputs.

-Logstash is used by Cloudify to pull log and event messages from RabbitMQ and index them in PostGresSQL.

 # RabbitMQ